Pear or Raspberry Infused White Balsamic Glazed Roasted Onions

 Course: Appetizer, Side Dish

 Cuisine: American, Italian

-Roasting pan.
-If you want these on the table in a half-hour use a microwave-safe pan and a *disposable roasting pan, or even make a tray out of foil.
-I highly recommend a disposable roasting pan for easy cleanup when roasting.
-Balsamic & brown sugar together make for a sticky cleanup!
+roasting pan If you want these on the table in a half-hour use a microwave-safe pan and a *disposable roasting pan, or even make a tray out of nonstick foil.

-4tbspbutterOlive oil can be used, butter is best!
+4tbspbutterOlive oil can be used, however, butter is best!

 ½tbspolive oil Optional - drizzle additional over onions when serving.